 Instructions

-- Add the sautéed vegetables, parsley, sage, thyme, 3/4 teaspoon salt, and a few grinds of black pepper to the mixing bowl with the bread.
+- Add the sautéed vegetables, 3/4 teaspoon of salt (1/2 teaspoon if using salted butter), and a sprinkling of black pepper to the mixing bowl with the bread and herbs.

-- Remove from the oven and replace the cover to keep warm until served, up to 1 hour.
+- Remove from the oven and replace the foil cover to keep warm until served.
+It should stay hot for up to 45 minutes, or you can keep it in a low oven (200°F) for up to 90 minutes.

 I followed this recipe exactly, except that I baked it in a non-stick bread pan and served it in one-inch slices like my grandmother used to do.
 It was REALLY tasty.
 Thank you.